 - Autographable Item: You will meet all the characters during your time on the boat.
-A lot of people bring something special for the characters to sign like a book, t-shirt, pillow case or photo mat.
+A lot of people bring something special for the characters to sign like a Autograph Book, t-shirt, Pillowcase or photo mat.

 - Small Change: It’s really easy to get caught up in the convenience of charging everything to your room and even the “final” tip for your servers and room staff at the end.
 However, if you take advantage of room service (and you should because it’s included!) you’ll still want some smaller bills to tip the delivery person.

 - Door Decorations: The state room doors all look exactly alike.
-Participate in the fun (and help yourself out!) by bringing magnetic decorations for your door (no tape allowed.)
+Participate in the fun (and help yourself out!) by bringing Magnetic Door Decorations (no tape allowed.)

 - Lightweight Jacket or Sweater: I’m always cold so no matter what time of year we travel- I find the dining rooms a little cool.
 Additionally, when you are on the pool deck at night for the fireworks it is very breezy.

 If you found this post helpful, you might also enjoy: